aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 ## Running the Guidance

 In the newly created Amazon Q appplication, you can now run queries such as

-- "What is my vacation balance?"
+<u>**Query 1**</u>
-- How can I create a user in Amazon Q?
+- "How can I create a user in Amazon Q?"
+- Note: Since your data source references Amazon Q user guide stored in Amazon S3 that has been indexed, it would have the context on what your question is about and give you the answer.

+<u>**Query 2**</u>
+- If you want to test the plugin, select the ellipsis and choose the plugin.
+- Now you can query on vacation balance etc. "What is my vacation balance?"

 ## Next Steps

 You can ingest other documents in S3 or connect to other data sources, to your newly created Amazon Q application.